Bitter melon

 Bitter Melon and Sweet Taste Preferences

-Bitter melon, also known as bitter gourd or Momordica charantia, is a unique vegetable that is commonly used in Asian cooking.
-Despite its name, bitter melon is actually a fruit that belongs to the gourd family.
+Bitter melon, also known as bitter gourd or Momordica charantia, is a unique vegetable that is commonly used in Asian cooking for its distinct bitter flavor.
+Despite its name, bitter melon actually has a sweet side to it that can be appreciated by those with a preference for sweet tastes.

 Supplements for Sweet taste preferences